samundra/Loadshedding-Indicator/README.md

 When we are running [batti] for the first time, It will download the latest routine file from [nea][nea] website and extract the contents from it.

+### Installation

+- Clone the repo
+- cd into the project directory
+- execute `./configure`
+- execute `sudo make install`

+Now applicaiton can be run as `loadshedding`

 ### How to run unity indicator